Levels of lead and mercury in the urine are just two of the toxic metals that this panel measures it also measures other harmful elements.

 You can complete 1 sample to give a picture of heavy metal status.

 Or if you are working with a practitioner and want to check the effectiveness of a chelating agent then we advise 2 samples.
 This is called a pre and post provocation challenge with DMSA.
-If you would like to go ahead with this option we will require the body weight of the patient to be able to measure the correct dosage of DMSA.
-Please email firstname.lastname@example.org with the weight of the patient if doing the DMSA along with your order no, name and dob.
+Your practitioner can help you with the DMSA.
 We recommend the 6 hour urine collection for the DMSA test.
 One before the DMSA and one 6 hours afterwards so you can compare findings.
 The post DMSA results will show the impact of the chelating agent.
+Please note: The DMSA solution for the provocation test is not currently available from the current laboratory your test is ordered through.
+You will need to source your own DMSA solution.

 If you are pregnant or breast feeding you CANNOT do the DMSA challenge as this is contraindicated.